Multiple myeloma care at Mayo Clinic

 Mayo Clinic specialists offer comprehensive care for people with multiple myeloma.

 At Mayo Clinic, you'll receive care from a team of doctors that works together to understand your goals and meet your needs as a whole person.

-There are more than 60 hematologists working at Mayo Clinic campuses and more than 15 are dedicated to caring for people with multiple myeloma.
+There are many hematologists working at Mayo Clinic campuses and some are dedicated to caring for people with multiple myeloma.
 The large number of experts means that your doctor can take the time to get to know you and carefully customize your treatments to meet your goals.